CMATERJU-BIOINFO/DensePPI-2/README.md

 └── README.md
 ```

-### To run a sample prediction pipeline through arguments in terminal
+### To run a sample prediction pipeline through arguments in the terminal

 Please follow this tutorial to do a random test on sCerevisiae-PAM120 model on your chosen data in FASTALike format : [HERE](sample_prediction_argParse_FASTALike/README.md#running-our-prediction-in-terminal-linux)